havron/web/content/media/media.md

 hacker_news_id = ""
 lobsters_id = ""
 +++
+Outlets my research has been covered in include:
+_The New York Times, MIT Technology Review, WIRED, Vice, Malwarebytes, Vox, Slate, Smart Cities Dive,_ and _The Cornell Chronicle_.

-_On security & privacy in the context of intimate partner violence_:
+**On security & privacy in the context of intimate partner violence:**

 - I'm quoted in ["NYC Has Hired Hackers to Hit Back at Stalkerware,"](https://www.technologyreview.com/s/614168/nyc-hires-hackers-to-hit-back-at-stalkerware/) _MIT Technology Review_ (August 14, 2019).